BALIST0N/HogsOfWarEditor/README.md

 done :
+- manage to export character model with skeleton (.hir)
 - tempoary: export 7 dummy model with team colors (replacing characters to export)
 - export models with attached barrel (pillbox, artillery, tank)
 - 3D editor : delete selected entity, insert when adding new entity
 - 3D viewer : be able to move and rotate entities into the editor (turns out i'm such a genius 🤡 )